hailey0503/klaytn_alert/README.md

 ---

-Experience the power of WhaleAlert's Node.js backend as it delivers real-time blockchain transaction alerts through your favorite communication channels.
+Experience the power of klaytnAlert's Node.js backend as it delivers real-time blockchain transaction alerts through your favorite communication channels.
 Leverage blockchain sentiment analysis to make informed decisions.
 Join us on this exciting journey to stay ahead in the blockchain world!

 We welcome your contributions and feedback.
-WAMI with WhaleAlert! 😊
+WAMI with klaytnAlert! 😊